RizzJ/Buffer-Docs-1/README.md

 **Quick Links**

+For traders:
+- Buffer for traders
-For traders: Buffer for traders; How to place trades; How to play tournaments, Protocol mechanism (Traders)
+- How to place trades
+- How to play tournaments, Protocol mechanism (Traders)

 For liqudity providers:&#x20;